Zbeyer/trf/Books/Jonah.md

 The preaching of predictive prophesy usually comes also with the idea that שׁוּב šûḇ — repentance (teshuvah) can delay or forstall judgement.

 So the message, "Yet forty days, and Nineveh shall be overthrown," carries the implication that God will relent if the people repent.
+Jonah—knowing this—did not want Nineveh to hear the message.

 ## Jonah 4
 Jonah argues with God.